rstacruz/backbone-patterns/README.md

 compiles your files.

-A common JST file will create the `JST` object (in the window namespace), with each of it's members defined as template functions.
+A common JST file will create the `JST` object (in the window namespace), with each of its members defined as template functions.
 In this example, we'll use Underscore's `_.template`, which returns functions.

 ``` javascript